segmentio/consent-manager/README.md

 The Segment Consent Manager can be used in multiple ways, depending on how custom you want your visitor's experience to be.

-To get started, make sure you're using the latest version of the [analytics.js snippet][] and remove the `analytics.load("YOUR_WRITE_KEY");` call (so the consent manager can manage the loading process).
+To get started, make sure you're using the latest version of the [analytics.js snippet][] (4.1.0 or above) and remove the `analytics.load("YOUR_WRITE_KEY");` call (so the consent manager can manage the loading process).
 Then continue onto one of the implementation methods below.

 ### Standalone Script